gandos/OneTool/target/security-recon.agent.md

 ---
 description: Reconnaissance specialist for a security review.
 Detects technology stack, discovers exposed endpoints with their data flow, enumerates datastores and their credentials, and maps external-system integrations.
 Produces structured artifacts under .security-review/01-reconnaissance/.
 Use this agent when the orchestrator says "perform reconnaissance" or when the user directly asks to "map the attack surface" / "identify the tech stack and endpoints".
-tools: ['codebase', 'search', 'usages', 'findTestFiles', 'problems', 'editFiles', 'think', 'githubRepo']
+tools: ['search/codebase', 'search', 'usages', 'findTestFiles', 'problems', 'edit/editFiles', 'githubRepo']
 ---

 # Security Reconnaissance Subagent